AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

     * Deny log on locally
     * Log on as Service (should be already set)

-1. Give the new user account the Read & Execute, List Folder Contents, and Read permissions for the AEM Forms on JEE web content directories item.
+1. Give the new user account Read & Execute, Write, Modify, List Folder Contents, and Read permissions to complete AEM Forms on JEE installation directory and Global Document Storage (GDS) directory.
+The location of the GDS directory is configured manually during the AEM Forms installation process.
+If the location setting remains empty during installation, the location defaults to a directory under the application server installation at [JBoss root]/server/[type]/svcnative/DocumentStorage.
 1. Start the application server.

 **Disabling the Configuration Manager bootstrap servlet**